orangeguppy/CS203_Frontend/README.txt

-HOSTING
-This project can be viewed at https://orangeguppy.github.io/CS203_Frontend/

 FEATURES
 - Users can log their activities contributing to their carbon footprint
 - Users can browse selected articles about energy conservation